FarronF/limerick-council-meetings/meetings/2017/12/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th November 2017.md

 The Council will engage with DTTAS to establish if funding could be sourced

-under the Specific Improvement Grant Scheme.---
+under the Specific Improvement Grant Scheme.
+---
 8

 The Council will also seek to ascertain if other relevant statutory or non statutory